Acsigen/sysadmin-playground/Linux/firewalls.md

 If you want to display or add rules from or to a specific table (such as NAT), pass the ```-t nat``` to the commands above.

+### Forwarding

+An example of port forwarding with iptables can be found in [Containers/LXD.md](../Containers/LXD.md#forward-port-to-the-container)

 ## UFW

 This is the default firewall that comes with Ubuntu.